 - Whether or not you have dependents

-Since women are more likely to be custodial single parents or support an aging parent, “Single,” “Head of Household” and “Married, Filing Separately” may all apply.
+Since women are more likely to be custodial single parents or support an aging parent, a lot more of us are “Single,” “Head of Household” and “Married, Filing Separately” .
 (Also, Married Filing Jointly, but that one is obvious, so I’m not going to cover it).

 Whatever tax software you use usually makes your filing status easy.
 Still, it might not judge your particular situation perfectly, so at the bottom of this post is a screenshot of the IRS Form 4012 (aka the Holy Grail for 75% of tax questions) to help you confirm.
 Let’s dive in.